dowlingw/nntp2p/README.md

 This is a work in progress, the following items are on the immediate horizon

 * Working v1.0
+* Replace pools with queues/broadcast
 * Add SSL support for inbound clients
-* Implement job queues for better article checking
 * Asynchronous cache requests across cluster
 * Pluggable caching logic